XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Introduction

-To address these challenges, we propose XiYan-SQL, an end-to-end SQL generation framework, which focuses on generating SQL candidates with high accuracy and diversity, as well as effectively selecting the best candidate.
+To address these challenges, we propose XiYan-SQL\footnote{``XiYan" is the Chinese name of our ChatBI product.}, an end-to-end framework built on a novel architectural philosophy: a hybrid ensemble of expert generators.
+Instead of relying on a single, monolithic model, our approach is centered on a core of specialized, fine-tuned models, augmented by the ICL-based model.
+This sophisticated integration of multiple, diverse generators allows us to achieve superior accuracy and diversity.
 We first introduce a Schema Filter Module that provides SQL generators with diverse and high-quality database schemas.
 This module performs multi-path retrieval of tables, columns, and values based on the inputs and subsequently employs a model for iterative column selection.

-For the generation of SQL candidates, we propose a novel method that integrates multiple generators, leveraging the distinct advantages of each to generate high-quality and diverse SQL queries.
-Instead of designing different forms of prompts, we capitalize on the high controllability of supervised fine-tuning (SFT) to construct multiple SQL generation models.
+To realize this ``society of experts" \cite{minsky1986society} philosophy, we propose a novel generation method that integrates our diverse ensemble of generators.
+At its core are multiple fine-tuned models, for which we capitalize on the high controllability of supervised fine-tuning (SFT) to construct multiple SQL generation models.
 Specifically, inspired by the multi-tasking approach in natural language processing, we explore a multi-task joint fine-tuning strategy tailored for SQL generation.
 This strategy involves the incorporation of various SQL and natural language transformation tasks to enhance the model's syntactic alignment capabilities.
-Additionally, we investigate the multi-format SQL enhancement training approach aimed at developing generators with distinct generation advantages to improve the diversity of candidates.
+Additionally, we investigate a multi-format SQL enhancement training approach designed to improve diversity.
+This involves fine-tuning specialized models to preferentially generate semantically equivalent queries that differ in structure or style, for instance, using complex Common Table Expressions (CTEs) versus simpler subqueries, or enforcing specific stylistic conventions.
 Ultimately, these strategies significantly improve the performance of fine-tuned models.

-For the SQL candidate selection phase, we employ a selection model, fine-tuned using constructed comparative samples, to identify the best answer among all candidates.
-Furthermore, we explore a candidate reorganization strategy based on the consistency results, to improve the selection model's attention to potentially correct results, thereby improving selection performance.
+For the SQL candidate selection phase, we employ a selection model that works in concert with a candidate reorganization strategy.
+The strategy first reorganizes candidates based on consistency results to enhance the model’s attention towards potentially correct options.
+Subsequently, the selection model, fine-tuned on constructed comparative samples, identifies the best answer from this structured list, leading to improved selection performance.